 When Betsy Bair’s husband loses his job, they cancel their Vrbo rental.
 Are they going to lose all their money even though Vrbo offered them a refund?

-My husband unexpectedly lost his job last year .
+My husband unexpectedly lost his job last year.
 We had to cancel a two-day vacation rental through Vrbo.
 I spoke to a Vrbo representative, who agreed to issue a partial refund of $751.
-I waited a month but did not receive anything.
+Then I waited a month but did not receive anything.

 Can you help me sort this out?
 Initially, all I wanted was a refund of the cleaning fee since we weren’t there.
 But ideally, I would like them to honor their promise of a partial refund. — Betsy Bair, The Dalles, Ore.

-The refund policies of Vrbo vary.
+Vrbo’s refund policies vary.
 You have to click on the property page to see the exact terms and conditions for your rental.
 Generally, they can range from a lenient policy that offers a 100 percent refund if you cancel at least 14 days before check-in, to a strict no-refund policy.
 On this point there’s no debate: You were past your refund period.

 Your paper trail — the correspondence between you and the owner — is problematic.
 If you read it a certain way, it looks as if some kind of refund is due.
 And you say that Vrbo promised you a refund.
 But the rental manager also says no refund is due.
 That’s confusing.

 So what’s going on?
 To find out, you would have had to contact Vrbo directly.
 I don’t see any correspondence with Vrbo in your paper trail.
 But you can easily reach out to the company online.
-We list the names, numbers and email addresses of the Vrbo executives in our database.
+I list the names, numbers and email addresses of the Vrbo executives on my consumer advocacy site.

 I checked with Vrbo.
 It doesn’t have any record of offering you a refund.
 But when I inquired about your case, it refunded the $88 service charge.
 That still leaves $663 in charges, which you say Vrbo promised it would refund you.
 A Vrbo representative told me that you were not eligible for a refund.